jplsek/motion-viewer/README.md

   -r ROOT, --root ROOT  Set the root directory (default: /) -m MIN_DURATION, --min-duration MIN_DURATION
-                        The minimum duration in seconds of the video required to keep (default: 2)
+                        The minimum duration in seconds of the video required to keep (default: 2) -x MAX_SIZE, --max-size MAX_SIZE
+                        The maximum size in gigabytes of total videos to keep (default: 50)
 ```